Skip to main content

 lexq logs action --id <logId> --action RETRY

-During batch simulations, integration calls are always mocked.
-In dry runs, mocking is controlled by the Mock External Calls toggle in the Console (API parameter: mockExternalCalls, default: true).
+During Impact Simulations, integration calls are always mocked.
+In Dry Runs, mocking is controlled by the Mock External Calls toggle in the Console (API parameter: mockExternalCalls, default: true).
 When set to false, the engine attempts real calls — if they fail, entries are written to the Failure Log.

 Next Steps